deathbeds/midgy/docs/language/basics.md

 -------------------------------------------------------

-## code and non-code
+## mixing code and non-code blocks

+we are only concerned with block level markdown tokens when transpiling to python. through this lens a document is a collection of code and non-code blocks.

 *******************************************************

-code before markdown requires a dedent
+code before markdown requires a dedent and zero or more newlines

 ```markdown
     x = "code before markdown"